jankammerath/gophie/README.md

 | Sound File         | s    | Fully supported     | Allows user to download this file type                |

 Protocol extensions are recommended extensions to RFC 1436 like Gopher+ or Gopher II are not supported by Gophie.
 The development of features focuses on implementing RFC 1436 and providing a seamsless experience for the user without sacrificing the proper implementation of the protocol specification.

+## Help and FAQs

+If you need help with Gophie you can of course open an issue here on GitHib in case you really found a bug.
+You can also find me on freenode as @derjanni.
+If you have trouble using Gophie, kindly check this README file first before asking any questions.
+I will track all the questions and update the README file accordingly.